quanghuy0497/Writing-in-the-Sciences/Unit 04 - The Writing Process/README.md

 			+ Adverbs (e.g., `very`, `really`, `quite`, `basically`)
 	+ **Do an organizational review**
 		+ In the margins, tag each paragraph with a phrase or sentence that ***sums up the main point***
-		+ Then move paragraphs around to improve the ***logical flow*** and bring similar ideas together.
+		+ Then move paragraphs around to improve the ***logical flow*** and bring similar ideas together
-		+ Even combine those paragraphs to reduce repetition.
+		+ Even combine those paragraphs to reduce repetition
 		***=> Helps assess the logical flow***
 	+ **Get feedback from others**
 		+ Ask someoone outside to read the manuscript